Number of migrants crossing Channel believed to have hit 10,000 for year so far

 More than 10,000 migrants are thought to have arrived in the UK so far this year after crossing the Channel.

-Groups of migrants, including several children, were seen being brought ashore in Dover, Kent, on Friday amid warm, sunny and clear weather conditions at sea.
+Pictures showed groups of migrants, including several children, being brought ashore in Dover, Kent, on Friday amid warm, sunny and clear weather conditions at sea.

-As of Wednesday, 9,882 people had made the journey from France, according to provisional Home Office figures.
+As of Thursday, 9,882 people had made the journey from France this year, according to provisional Home Office figures.

+The number of migrants arriving in the UK after crossing the Channel has already reached a new record high for the first five months of a calendar year.

-Witnesses told the PA news agency one lifeboat arrived carrying around 40 people, with another 40 on board a Border Force boat.
+Witnesses told PA one lifeboat arrived carrying around 40 people, with another 40 on board a Border Force boat.

 A second Border Force vessel is believed to have been carrying at least 50 people.